132. Reply to a Trimming Epistle received from a Tailor

 Email Poem |

-Analysis and Comments on 132.
+Comments, Analysis, and Meaning on 132.
 Reply to a Trimming Epistle received from a Tailor

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 132.
 Reply to a Trimming Epistle received from a Tailor here.